vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ```

 ### MsgUpdateBucketInfo

-Used to update bucket info.
+Used to update the information in a bucket.

 ```protobuf
 message MsgUpdateBucketInfo {